-- 6.1.
+6.1.
 Requirements for preparedness and response to a nuclear or radiological emergency are established in GSR Part 7 [9].
-Associated recommendations and guidance are provided in IAEA Safety Standard Series Nos GSG-2, Criteria for Use in Preparedness and Response for a Nuclear or Radiological Emergency [38], GS-G-2.1, Arrangements for Preparedness for a Nuclear or Radiological Emergency [39], GSG-11, Arrangements for the Termination of a Nuclear or Radiological Emergency [40], and DS469, Preparedness and Response for a Nuclear or Radiological Emergency Involving the Transport of Radioactive Material [41]. - 6.2.
-Priority should always be given to the prevention of criticality accidents: however, there is always a possibility that events might give rise to a criticality accident.
+Associated recommendations and guidance are provided in IAEA Safety Standard Series Nos GSG-2, Criteria for Use in Preparedness and Response for a Nuclear or Radiological Emergency [36]; GS-G-2.1, Arrangements for Preparedness for a Nuclear or Radiological Emergency [37]; GSG-11, Arrangements for the Termination of a Nuclear or Radiological Emergency [38]; and SSG-65, Preparedness and Response for a Nuclear or Radiological Emergency of Radioactive Material [39].

+6.2.
+Priority should always be given to the prevention of criticality accidents; however, there is always a possibility that events might give rise to a criticality accident.
 Such an accident might result in exposure of persons to direct radiation (neutron and gamma) and/or a release of radioactive material within the facility and/or to the environment, either of which might necessitate emergency response actions.
 The kinetic energy release from a criticality accident could also result in considerable non-radiological hazards.